dartoos-dev/eo_color/README.md

 ### Showcase application

+The showcase application provides a fully working example, focused on demonstrating exactly three color palettes in action - BlueGrey, Grey and Brown.
+You can take the code in this showcase and experiment with it.

 To run the showcase application:

 ```shell
 git clone https://github.com/dartoos-dev/eo_color.git
 cd eo_color/example/
 flutter run -d chrome
 ```

-This should start the showcase application in Chrome browser.
+This should launch the showcase application on Chrome in debug mode.

 ![EO-Color-Showcase](https://user-images.githubusercontent.com/24878574/118488319-fe9ce200-b6f1-11eb-9b1f-ba0c4e8fe86a.png)